ryanbrazell/ryanbrazell.github.io/index.md

 ---
 # {{ page.title }}

-An incomplete listing of cop shit in education technology.
+An incomplete listing of cop shit in higher education, with a focus on education technology.

 ## Articles